TrellixVulnTeam/swahilipython_SCMU/Doc/library/gettext.rst

    .. method:: _parse(fp)

-      No-op in the base class, this method takes file object *fp*, and reads the data from the file, initializing its message catalog.
+      No-op in the base class, this method takes file object *fp*, and reads the data kutoka the file, initializing its message catalog.
 If you have an unsupported message catalog file format, you should override this method to parse your format.